philadams/sparkl/README.txt

 usage
 -----

 Simply run `sparkl`, giving it a sequence of numbers (delimited by spaces, commas, or whatever you'd like).

-    sparkl 0 30 55 80 33 150
+    > sparkl 0 30 55 80 33 150
-    TODO: output
+    ▁▂▃▅▂▇

 Options and more at `sparkl -h`.